tldr-pages/tldr/pages/common/pg_dump.md

 # pg_dump

-> Extract a PostgreSQL database into a script file or other archive file
+> Extract a PostgreSQL database into a script file or other archive file.

 - Dump database into a SQL-script file: